 While the town was initially wary of their neighbors, a close bond has developed over time.
-The Amache Japanese-American Relocation Center is now owned by the Town of Granada.
+The Amache Japanese-American Relocation Center was owned by the Town of Granada, but in 2022 was transferred to the National Park Service.
 Much of the work to preserve the site has been undertaken by students at the Granada High School’s Amache Preservation Society (APS) under the leadership of teacher/principal Mr. John Hooper.

 To this day, a memorial to Governor Carr can be found in Denver’s Sakura Square, the center of the Japanese-American community in Colorado.
 A tribute from the community to the one politician in America who stood up for Constitution.
 And as a youngster growing up in Colorado, I used to drive Carr Street every day.
 Carr’s spirit of feisty indepdence lives on in the hearts of many Coloradans.

 The Granada Relocation Center, which was owned by the town, has been recognized as a National Historic Landmark.
 In 2022, President Biden signed a bipartisan bill into law designating the property a National Historic Site, now owned and overseen by the National Park Service.

 Despite Presdident Roosevelt’s insistence, the actions of Ralph Carr and others demonstrated that some Americans were extremely uncomfortable with the idea of detaining American citizens while denying them due process.